-Origination date: 10/1/93
+Origination date: 10/01/93

-Applicability: Academic Professionals, Administrators, Classified Staff, Faculty, Service Professionals
+Applicability: Academic Professionals, Administrators, Classified Staff, Faculty, and Service Professionals

-Regular employees working 50% time (20 hours per week) or more for a continuous period of six months or more are eligible to request an extended leave of absence from the university.
+Regular employees working for a continuous period of six months or more are eligible to request an Extended Medical Leave of Absence from the university.
 This request must include an assurance the employee intends to return to work at the end of the leave of absence.

 An employee will not be required to remain on leave for any minimum period and should return when able to resume the performance of duties.

 To remain in a paid status, employees are required to report all time away from work following Human Resources Department procedures.
 The university will require the employee to use accrued sick and/or vacation time, as defined by those policies, for all or any part of the Extended Medical Leave of Absence period necessary to maintain a fully paid status.
 Use of paid time off will occur in the order of all available sick time and then vacation time.
 Non-exempt employees may also use accumulated compensatory time balances after sick and vacation time are depleted.

 The employee will be on an unpaid status when accrued sick and vacation time balances are depleted.